evgeniya1/crude_oil_price_prediction/README.md

   LSTM NN model is used to forecast price 5 days ahead.
 5 LSTM models predicting each day separatly performs better than 1 LSTM model that forecast 5 days ahead at once.

 3. Classification problem: predict trend 1 week ahead.
-   Most reliable approach to identify upcoming trends with 0.82 and 0.83 ROC AUC scores for LSTM models predicting uptrend/not uptrend and downtrend/not downtrend, respectively.
+   Most reliable approach to identify upcoming trends with 0.83 ROC AUC scores (according to 10-fold CV) for both LSTM models predicting uptrend/not uptrend and downtrend/not downtrend.